basic logo

 More Pictures of this frog and its habitat can be viewed here.

-Rio Grande Cirping Frogs make a sharp chirp or group of chirps and slow trills that rise in inflection, repeated at irregular intervals.
+Rio Grande Cirping Frogs make a sharp chirp or group of chirps and slow trills that rise in inflection, and are repeated at irregular intervals.

 Home Site Map About Us Identification Lists Maps Photos More Lists CA Snakes CA Lizards CA Turtles CA Salamanders CA Frogs